semji/reputationvip.github.io/_posts/2015-07-08-elasticsearch-is-coming.md

 ##### EC2 AWS

 This **special mode** is made for the Elasticsearch cluster to work with **AWS EC2** instances.
-You can read more about it on [https://www.elastic.co/guide/en/elasticsearch/reference/current/modules-discovery-ec2.html](https://www.elastic.co/guide/en/elasticsearch/reference/current/modules-discovery-ec2.html)
+You can read more about it on [https://www.elastic.co/guide/en/elasticsearch/reference/current/modules-discovery-ec2.html](https://www.elastic.co/guide/en/elasticsearch/reference/current/modules-discovery-ec2.html).
+Basically, it allows Elasticsearch to use AWS EC2's API to discover the other nodes.

 ## Querying